 In most units, this is done either by a Serial cable or an RJ-45 to Serial cable.
-There are some units that use a USB cable and FortiExplorer to connect to the console port.
+Some units use a USB cable and FortiExplorer to connect to the console port.

 Resetting a lost admin password for the VM-s using the maintainer account is not possible.